vlsmj/Chill/README.md

 - Exoplayer for playing media.
 - Glide for setting image.
 - Gson converter factory for Retrofit.
-- Okhttp for easy view of API response.
+- OkHttp for easy view of API response.